With Pregnancy Loss, Support Is Available

 - Hormone problems in the mother, such as low levels of progesterone or a thyroid problem

-- High blood pressure or diabetes in the mother
+- High blood pressure, diabetes or obesity in the mother

 - Autoimmune diseases